ihmeuw/vivarium_research/docs/source/models/intervention_models/crm_mgmt/vivarium_polypill.rst

 The polypill includes:
 - Amlodipine where the standard dose is 5 mg.
 Our polypill uses half standard dose or 2.5 mg.
 - Losartan where the standard dose is 50 mg.
 Our polypill uses half standard dose or 25 mg.
-- Hydrochlorothiazide is not used in isolation in the UK but is simialr to chlorthalidone in action and dosing, which has a standard dose of 25 mg.
+- Hydrochlorothiazide is not used in isolation in the UK but is similar to chlorthalidone in action and dosing, which has a standard dose of 25 mg.
 Our polypill uses half standard dose so that would map to 12.5 mg.
 - [Munoz-NEJM]_ includes atorvastatin as well which we would be ignoring.
-This limitation was noting and discussed with Greg.
+This limitation was noted and discussed with Greg.

 Assumptions and Limitations